Winter in Dinner Plain

 With the snow comes fresh chilly temperatures, which means you'll need to take a few extra precautions.
 If your vehicle takes Diesel we recommend you use antifreeze and alpine diesel in your tank to make sure your car continues to run smoothly.
 And as the road can get snowy or icy, you will need to drive cautiously.

-Please note-not all vehicles can fit chains so please contact a provider prior to leaving home to make sure your car can fit chains.
+Please note-not all vehicles can fit chains so please contact hoysskis.com prior to leaving home to make sure your car can fit chains.

-- Note that you can be fined if you are not carrying chains or do not fit them when instructed.
+You can incur fines if you are not carrying the correct chains or do not fit them when instructed

 Please park in designated areas at your accommodation.
 Fines will be issued for vehicles parked in no standing areas.
 If you have more cars than advertised spots at the property you will need to park additional cars at the overnight car park located at Scrubbers End.
 Permits for this can be obtained from our office free of charge.